Costs & Financial Aid

 The Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment is a self-sustaining, fee-based program administered by the UW Department of Psychology in collaboration with UW Continuum College.

 Course fees are charged on a per-credit basis and are the same for resident (Washington state) and non-resident students.
-The estimate below is based on 2018–2019 rates and is subject to change without notice.
+The estimate below is based on 2020–2021 rates.

 |Cost per credit: